PREDICT-EPFL/piqp/docs/_pages/interfaces/c_cpp/installation.md

 cmake --build . --config Release
 ```
 Note that by setting `-march=native`, we allow the compiler to optimize for the full available instruction set on the machine compiling the code.

+{: .warning }
+When compiling with `-march=native` and you are on a modern x86 architecture (which you are very very likely are), Eigen will align vectors to 32 (AVX2) or 64 (AVX512) bytes.
+Hence, when consuming the precompiled PIQP library, your target needs to be built with the same architecture flags (e.g. `-march=native`) otherwise there will be ABI incompatibilities with Eigen.
+Alternatively, by setting the CMake flag `-DBUILD_WITH_EIGEN_MAX_ALIGN_BYTES=ON`, PIQP will be built with `EIGEN_MAX_ALIGN_BYTES=64` ensuring maximal Eigen compatibility and export it as well to the linked target.
+Note that this might conflict with other libraries and has to be used cautiously.
+For more information see the *Alignment* section in the [Eigen docs](https://eigen.tuxfamily.org/dox/TopicPreprocessorDirectives.html).

 * Install libraries and header files (requires CMake 3.15+)
 ```shell
 cmake --install . --config Release